 This is another way to experience a new area you are visiting that has grown in popularity in recent years.
 Basically you sign up for any one of the myriad of house sitting services and you look after someone’s home whilst they are away themselves, which can be for weeks or even months at a time.
 This isn’t just a free ride however, these house sitting stints are a serious responsibility.
 You are being relied on to look after someone’s home, and this often involves other duties such as looking after pets or mild maintenance such as cleaning too.
 It is essential that you find the right company to work with at first, and make sure all responsibilities and expectations are worked out and signed beforehand.
 A lot of house sitting is based on reputation, and if you build up your reputation as a solid, reliable house sitter who will really look after someone’s home/pets, you can really work yourself into a great way of travelling the world slowly and long term, and seeing a side of any given country that many travellers won’t.

 Renting an apartment may seem counterproductive to travellers, after all it is one step away from settling down, the very thing many travellers are trying to escape from!
 But if you think about it for a moment it can be a great middle ground between staying in a hostel which is vastly cheaper but crowded, and a hotel room which is more expensive.
 The best way to think about apartment rentals is like serial settling down.
 You get to roam from city to city, country to country, and have your own little home in each one for a short while.
-Sites like Airbnb or Wimdu have become popular with travellers eager to embrace an alternative to the traditional accommodation industry.
+Sites like Airbnb or Wimdu, despite many of their recent controversies have become popular with travellers eager to embrace an alternative to the traditional accommodation industry.
 If you are travelling for an extended period and travel slowly enough to stay in one town or city for a while, and you are at a point in your travels where you want or need your own space for a while as opposed to sharing another hostel dorm, then apartment rentals can be a great choice for you.
 You get your own space, your own kitchen, your own – well, home away from home.
 Often one that is very central too.

 Wwoofing stands for world wide opportunities on organic farms, and is a great way to essentially work your way around the world with just a little bit of manual labour.
 No skills or experience is required, you just get to trade basic, honest labour for a free bed.
 The barter system at its purest.
 You can even assuage your guilt for the fact that you are getting experience for your CV and a free bed by the fact you are giving back to the local community!